We’ve heard them so many times, in movies, on television and of course at weddings, that we can recite them by heart: the basic wedding vows.

-These vows, which are actually known as “consent” in the Christian ceremony, look simple, don’t they?
+These basic marriage vows, which are actually known as “consent” in the Christian ceremony, look simple, don’t they?
 But they contain a world of meaning.
 Let’s unpack them and see what sort of messages they truly convey.

 I take you to be my lawfully wedded husband

 In today’s language, “take” is used more in the sense of “choose”, since you have made the deliberate choice to commit to this person only.
 The idea of choice is empowering, and one to hold onto when you hit the inevitable rocky moments that can crop up in any marriage.
 Remind yourself that you chose this partner, among all the people that you have dated, to spend the rest of your life with.
 He was not selected for you, nor forced upon you.
 Several years down the line, when you are looking at your spouse doing something you’ve told him a million times not to do, remember all the wonderful reasons that you chose him as your life partner.
 (It will help you calm down!)

 What a beautiful sentiment.
 The splendor of married life is summed up in these four words.
 You get to “have” this person that you love as your own, to fall asleep and wake up next to, for the rest of your days together.
 You get to hold this person close to you, whenever you feel the need, because he is now yours.
 Hugs guaranteed, whenever you need one!
 How lovely is that?